Tim Johnson (South Dakota politician): Social issues

+As a senator, Johnson was among the minority of Democrats to vote for President George W. Bush's 2001 tax cut.
+On January 31, 2006, he was one of only four Democrats to vote to confirm Samuel Alito to the United States Supreme Court.
+Johnson was among the minority of senators to vote against the Unborn Victims of Violence Act, which anti-abortion groups strongly supported.
+On December 18, 2010, Johnson voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.

+Conservation

-In May 2010, Johnson introduced the Tony Dean Cheyenne River Valley Conservation Act of 2010, a bill that would designate over 48000 acre of the Buffalo Gap National Grassland as protected wilderness.
+In May 2010, Johnson introduced the Tony Dean Cheyenne River Valley Conservation Act, a bill that would designate over 48000 acre of the Buffalo Gap National Grassland as protected wilderness.
 The act would allow the continuation of grazing and hunting on the land and would create the first national grassland wilderness in the country.

-On December 18, 2010, Johnson voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.

-Political campaigns

-South Dakota legislature

-Johnson launched his political career in 1978, winning a seat in the South Dakota House of Representatives.
-He served in the House from 1979 until 1982.
-Johnson continued his legislative career by serving in the South Dakota Senate from 1983 to 1986.
-During this time, he also worked as Clay County deputy state's attorney in 1985.